 - a.
 Attend the class that the resource person presents on hydroponics. - b.
 Jot down relevant notes - c.
-Prepare a report on the presentation under these heading; introduction, main points and conclusion. - d.
+Prepare a report on the presentation. - d.
 Submit the written report to your teacher.

 Good!
 Well done, now try your hand at these review questions.